-Up until now, Google has made it harder than needed to for businesses to give customers a link to write reviews to a Google My Business listing.
-While you have invited customers to leave reviews, getting them to the right spot has not been an easy process.
+Up until now, Google has made it ridiculously hard for businesses to give customers a link to write reviews for their Google listing.
+You needed an easy way to invite customers to leave reviews.

-Google’s Answer – Create a link for customers to write reviews1
+Google’s Answer for years has been to manually create a link for customers to write reviews1

 - Copying the link from search.
 The resulting link is too long to put on a business card or letter, and scary looking if you put it in an email.
 OR